 - To provide parents with opportunities to play an active role in their children’s education.

 The Early Childhood Connections Program provides several critical components: professional development for teachers and childcare providers conducted by Dr. Judy Harris Helm, world-renowned expert In the project approach; focused field trips to the Museum; resources and support in the project approach; parent/child in-school activities; family celebrations; and family passes for future Museum visits.
 The training component consists of three full professional development workshop days conducted in the fall, winter and spring of each school year.
 Each participating teacher conducts one or more projects in their classrooms and childcare settings during the year of training and has opportunities to share their successes and challenges with their peers.

 Throughout the past eight years, the Museum has been assessing the program using both quantitative and qualitative methods.
 Through collaboration with Dr. Jan Perney from National-Louis University, we have concluded that through the rigorous standard of a pre- and post-test control group design, and controlling for initial differences between the intervention and control groups, there is evidence that the Early Childhood Connections Program is producing statistically significant and practically meaningful positive changes in teacher and childcare providers’ attitudes toward the project approach and an increase in the use of developmentally appropriate methods and strategies by early childhood educators.

-Early Childhood Connections was generously funded by the following organizations: Anonymous, Francis Beidler Foundation, Crown Family Philanthropies, Discover Financial Services, Gorter Family Foundation, Grand Victoria Foundation, HSBC – North America, Illinois Tool Works Foundation, JPMorgan Chase Foundation, McCormick Foundation, C. Louis Meyer Family Foundation, Northern Trust, Polk Bros.
-Foundation, PNC Bank, and Ventana Charitable Foundation
+Early Childhood Connections was generously funded by the following organizations: Anonymous, Paul M. Angell Family Foundation, Crown Family Philanthropies, Discover Financial Services, Dr. Scholl Foundation, Edwardson Family Foundation, First Bank of Highland Park, Gorter Family Foundation, Institute of Museum and Library Services, ITW, Northern Trust, Polk Bros.
+Foundation, and Ventana Charitable Foundation.